Noni Thomas López, Ed.D, Founder and Co-Director

 Aléwa Cooper, Core Faculty

 Aléwa has presented her work and research at national conferences including the NAIS Annual Conference and NAIS People of Color Conference (PoCC).
-Aléwa currently serves on the Board of Trustees of St. Luke’s School in the West Village, Horizons: Greens Farms Academy, and the Hudson Ballet Theatre.
+Aléwa currently serves on the Board of Trustees of St. Luke’s School in the West Village and Horizons: Foote School.
 Aléwa led groups of high school students from across the nation in five-week study abroad programs for The Experiment in International Living to Brazil, Botswana, South Africa, and Tanzania.

 Erica Corbin, Core Faculty

 Erica engages in a number of diversity and inclusion efforts beyond her day job.
 She served a 4-year stint as co-chair of PoCIS (People of Color in Independent Schools), an NYC-based affinity group with a 25+ year history that serves to connect local independent school educators and staff of color.
 She was invited to join the Diversity Committee of the New York State Association of Independent Schools (NYSAIS) in 2012, becoming co-chair in 2013 and chair in 2014 before stepping down from the position in 2017.
 Established in 1998, the NYSAIS Diversity Committee develops workshops, conferences, materials, and other resources for teachers and administrators who seek assistance in furthering their schools’ diversity initiatives.
 Erica also served as co-founder of the CARLE Institute for White Educators in Independent Schools, an annual program structured to give white faculty members the necessary historical framework, interpersonal skills, and curriculum development strategies they need to teach a diverse student body.
-Most recently, Erica became co-director for NYSAIS’ Justice, Equity, and Diversity Institute (JEDI), a year-long program to better equip early career directors of diversity and educators interested in pursuing a similar role in the future.
+Most recently, Erica is the co-director for NYSAIS’ Justice, Equity, and Diversity Institute (JEDI), a year-long program to better equip early career directors of diversity and educators interested in pursuing a similar role in the future.

 Will Gilyard, Core Faculty